How Long Does a Siamese Cat Live

 How Long Does a Siamese Cat Live?
 Read on to find the best answer!

 The breed of a cat determines its life span.
-Usually, it is told that a purebred one has a lesser life span compared to that of a mixed breed.
-Purebred cats live for lesser years due to interbreeding.
+Usually, it is said that a purebred one has a lesser life span compared to that of a mixed breed.
+Purebred cats live for fewer years due to interbreeding.

 However, Siamese cats are an exception to this thumb rule.
 So, how long does a Siamese cat live?